microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 earlier.
 If you already have a vault that you want to use, put the name of the vault in the ``VaultName`` setting and run ``config2kv.py`` with the ``--exists`` parameter.
-This will bypass the KeyVault Management client section and the extra authentication step that this requires.
+This will bypass the Key Vault Management client section and the extra authentication step that this requires.
 If you do not have a vault or wish to create a new one, omit the ``--exists`` parameter and you will be prompted to create one.